Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 - COL6: corr_phantomPeak: Correlation value at phantom peak
 - COL7: argmin_corr: strand shift at which cross-correlation is lowest
 - COL8: min_corr: minimum value of cross-correlation

+The most important metrics we are interested in are the values in columns 9 through 11 (these numbers are computed from values in the other columns)

-- COL9: Normalized strand cross-correlation coefficient (NSC) = COL4 / COL8
+- **COL9**: Normalized strand cross-correlation coefficient (NSC) = COL4 / COL8
-- COL10: Relative strand cross-correlation coefficient (RSC) = (COL4 - COL8) / (COL6 - COL8)
+- **COL10**: Relative strand cross-correlation coefficient (RSC) = (COL4 - COL8) / (COL6 - COL8)
-- COL11: QualityTag: Quality tag based on thresholded RSC (codes: -2:veryLow,-1:Low,0:Medium,1:High,2:veryHigh)
+- **COL11**: QualityTag: Quality tag based on thresholded RSC (codes: -2:veryLow,-1:Low,0:Medium,1:High,2:veryHigh)

-> **NOTE:** The most important metrics we are interested in are the values in
-> columns 9 through 11, however these numbers are computed from values in the
-> other columns.

 **How do the values compare to the thresholds mentioned above?** All samples have quite high NSC values indicating more enrichment, a good signal to noise